4 Minute Read

 But that’s what you have to do to win whether you own your own business or just want to get ahead at your job, right?
 In the short term, yes.
 It’s the best way to get things moving.

 Local experts you can trust.Find an ELP

 But in the long run, it can actually hinder your goals by damaging your health, your career and your family.
 So how do you prevent burnout when there is so much that needs to be done?

 Here are three ways to bring some balance into your life:

 A balanced life doesn’t occur randomly.
 You have to be deliberate about setting goals in all areas—career, financial, spiritual, physical, intellectual, family and social.
 Dave believes it is so important that he has included it as a major part of a lesson in EntreLeadership.

 Quick Tip: Get everything you do down on a calendar—not just work tasks.
 Want to lose some weight?
 Schedule time for workouts.
 Need to improve relationships with your spouse and family?
 Put those activities and time blocks on your calendar too.
-Learn how to become more intentional with your family time in 2015.

 “So many people work crazy hours and ignore their family, and before they know it, their spouse and kids are gone,” Dave says.
 “Sharon and I manage our lives very clearly by a calendar and intentionally make time for each other and our family.”

 It’s a fact.
 Even Superman with all of his super powers couldn’t accomplish all he set out to do.
 And he never had to wait in traffic, meet a deadline, and get dinner on the table.
 To be able to successfully juggle all the demands life throws your way, you have to prioritize and let go of the unimportant.